 Our Research Program

-At Willow Women’s Clinic, we have an active research program to improve the care of women having abortions and needing contraception.
+At Willow Clinic, we have an active research program to improve the care of people having abortions and needing contraception.
 Here are our publications from the oldest to the most recent.

 1. Wiebe, ER.
 Retention of Products of Conception After Therapeutic Abortion.
 Can Med Assoc J l986;134:505